ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 frontend API.
 Given that all jax code can be decomposed into :code:`jax.lax` function calls, when transpiling :code:`jax` code it should always be possible to express the computation graph as a composition of only :code:`jax.lax` functions.
-Therefore, argubaly these are the *only* functions we should need to implement in the JAX frontend.
+Therefore, arguably these are the *only* functions we should need to implement in the JAX frontend.
 However, in general we wish to be able to compile a graph in the backend framework with varying levels of dynamicism.
 A graph of only :code:`jax.lax` functions chained together in general is more *static* and less *dynamic* than a graph which